Animail/Bring-PHP-API/readme.md

 # Bring PHP API

-This PHP wrapper is not supported by Bring, but as of the time of writing they do not offer a PHP alternative.
+This PHP wrapper is not supported by Bring, but as of Dec 2015 they do not offer a PHP alternative.
 Based on the [developer documentation](http://developer.bring.com/).

-**Please note that this package is dysfunctional as of this moment.**

 # Installing